Brief Description of Organisation

 What support is available?

 From the time they are picked up at the airport, to the end of their placement, we have a great support system in place.
-There are Coordinators and Supervisors who live with volunteers and provide day-to-day support.
+There are Peer Mentors and Supervisors who live with volunteers and provide day-to-day support.
 The permanent SLV.Bali team are also around to help volunteers to projects and get to grips with the culture.
 Management is always just a phone call away and the London office are also in contact throughout their placement.

 What will they get?